fenago/pytest-quick-start-guide/preface.md

 #### What You Need to Know

-**Python**
-You don’t need to know a lot of Python.
+**Python** You don’t need to know a lot of Python.
 The examples don’t do anything super weird or fancy.

-**pip**
-You should use pip to install pytest and pytest plugins.
+**pip** You should use pip to install pytest and pytest plugins.
 If you want a refresher on pip, check out Appendix 2, pip

-**Example Code and Online Resources**

-The examples in this course were written and tested using Python 3 and pytest 3. pytest 3 supports Python 2.7, and Python 3.4+.

-The source code for the Tasks project, as well as for all of the tests shown in this course, is available through a link1 on the book’s web page at pragprog.com.2 You don’t need to download the source code to understand the test code; the test code is presented in usable form in the examples.
-But to follow along with the Tasks project, or to adapt the testing examples to test your own project (more power to you!), you must go to the book’s web page to download the Tasks project.